howardosborne/grow/walks.md

 <img class="rounded card-img-top" src="./assets/images/1/Great%20Ouse%20at%20Newport%20Pagnell.jpg" alt="NP">

 and heads to Sherington where a curious event took place in 1935.
-Deligations from long time rivals Oxford and Cambridge Universities met here and dug a hole.
-They buried a small axe as a symbol that it was time to put their rivalries to oneside and, as they both did and said, bury the hatchett.
+Deligations from long time rivals Oxford and Cambridge Universities met here to dig a hole and place a small axe in it.
+What better way to symbolise the ending of their rivalries by burying the hatchet.

 <div class="row">
 <div class="col">